AP Calculus AB 2018 Exam

 (d) It is known that g(x) ≤ h(x) for 1 < x < 3.
 Let k be a function satisfying g(x) ≤ k(x) ≤ h(x) for 1 < x < 3.
 Is k continuous at x = 2?
 Justify your answer.

-problem solver below to practice Algebra or other math topics.
+problem solver below to practice various math topics.
 Try the given examples, or type in your own

 We welcome your feedback, comments and questions about this site or page.
 Please submit your feedback or enquiries via our Feedback page.